okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/nodejs/integrationsteps.md

 ### Step 2: Select the phone factor in the authenticator list

-In this use case, only the **phone** factor will be displayed in the list of authenticators, as shown in the following example page:
+In this use case, only the **phone** factor is displayed in the list of authenticators, as shown in the following example page:

 <div class="common-image-format">